double-fault/spin/README.md

 # spin

 A function `void spin(int)` which spins for exactly the number of cycles as the argument passed, including the function call/ret.
 The argument should be a multiple of 26 for exact counts.
+Tuned for 11th Gen Intel(R) Core(TM) i5-11400H.

 Do [isolate your core and pin the program though](https://manuel.bernhardt.io/posts/2023-11-16-core-pinning/).